Infinitely-Iterable/debateTimer/README.md

   - Tap-to-dismiss functionality

 - 🎲 **Built-in Coin Flip**
+  - First one to the room calls it
   - Quick and fair way to decide speaking order
   - Animated flip effect